Court system of Canada: Supreme Court of Canada

 The question of the power of Parliament to abolish appeals to the Judicial Committee eventually was tested in the courts.
 In 1926, the Judicial Committee ruled that the Canadian Parliament lacked the jurisdiction to extinguish appeals to the Judicial Committee, as the right of appeal was founded in the royal prerogative and could only be terminated by the Imperial Parliament.

 Following the enactment of the Statute of Westminster, in 1933 the federal Parliament passed legislation again abolishing the right of appeal in criminal matters.
 In 1935, the Judicial Committee upheld the constitutional validity of that amendment.

 In 1939, the federal government proposed a reference to the Supreme Court of Canada, asking whether the federal Parliament could terminate all appeals to the Judicial Committee.
 By a 4–2 decision, the Supreme Court held that the proposal was within the powers of the federal Parliament and would be constitutional.
 The question was then appealed to the Judicial Committee, but the hearing of the appeal was delayed by the outbreak of World War II.
 In 1946, the Judicial Committee finally heard the appeal and upheld the decision of the majority of the Supreme Court, clearing the way for Parliament to enact legislation to end all appeals to the Judicial Committee, whether from the Supreme Court or from the provincial courts of appeal.

-In 1949, Parliament passed an amendment to the Supreme Court Act which abolished all appeals, making the Court truly the Supreme Court.
+In 1949, Parliament passed an amendment to the Supreme Court Act which abolished all appeals to the Judicial Committee, making the Supreme Court of Canada the final court of appeal.
 However, cases which had been instituted in the lower courts prior to the amendment could still be appealed to the Judicial Committee.
 The last Canadian appeal to the Judicial Committee was not decided until 1960.

 Courts of the provinces and territories

 Provincial and territorial appellate courts

-These courts of appeal exist at the provincial and territorial levels and were separately constituted in the early decades of the 20th century, replacing the former full courts of the old Supreme Courts of the provinces, some of which were then renamed courts of King's Bench.
-Their function is to hear appeals from decisions rendered by the trial courts and to deliver references when requested by a provincial or territorial government as the Supreme Court does for the federal government.
+These courts of appeal exist at the provincial and territorial levels.
+They are superior courts and were separately constituted in the early decades of the 20th century, replacing the former full courts of the old supreme courts of the provinces.
+Their function is to hear appeals from decisions rendered by the trial courts and to deliver references when requested by a provincial or territorial government as the Supreme Court of Canada does for the federal government.
 These appellate courts do not normally conduct trials or hear witnesses.